Subscribe to updates

 Post-16 Capacity Funding

-The Board was scheduled to receive a briefing on the devolution of the Post-16 Capacity Capital Fund and the GLCCA's new role in managing it.
-This fund, previously managed by the Department for Education (DfE), aims to provide sufficient capacity to accommodate 16 to 19-year-olds for learning.
-The funding is intended to support the creation of additional teaching space in statutory 16 to 19 providers, such as further education colleges, sixth form colleges, and 16-19 academies, where demographic increases in learners necessitate it.
-The report indicated that the fund would be devolved to the Authority once the Devolution Bill, then progressing through parliament, received Royal Assent, which was anticipated in May 2026.
-The GLCCA is expected to receive approximately £9,970,417 in capital grant funding from now until 2029/30.
-The report suggested that officers would engage with colleges to prepare a fair and transparent process for allocating these capital funds once devolved.
-The recommendation included delegating authority to the Chief Executive Officer, in consultation with the Mayor, to sign a Memorandum of Understanding with the DfE.
+The Board was scheduled to receive a briefing on the devolution of the Post-16 Capacity Capital Fund and the new role of the Authority in managing it.
+This fund, previously managed by the Department for Education (DfE), aims to provide sufficient capacity for 16 to 19-year-olds to learn, primarily supporting teaching space in statutory providers such as further education colleges, sixth form colleges, and 16-19 academies.
+The devolution is expected to occur once the Devolution Bill passes through parliament, anticipated in May 2026.
+The Authority is expected to receive approximately £9,970,417 in capital grant funding from 2026/27 until 2029/30.
+The report indicated that officers would engage with colleges to prepare a fair and transparent process for allocating these capital funds once devolved.
+The Board was asked to note the details of the fund and the powers expected to be devolved, and to delegate authority to the Chief Executive Officer, in consultation with the Mayor, to sign a Memorandum of Understanding with the DfE.

 Attendees